 Audrey Timmonds: Where's the fun in that?

-Whole Plot Reference: Final Wars' story was pretty much the deformed love child of Destroy All Monsters and Invasion of Astro-Monster.
+- Whole Plot Reference: Final Wars' story was essentially a Millennium remake of Destroy All Monsters, with some Invasion of the Astro Monster thrown in.

 - In a more real-life sense, Gojira is a reference to the bombings of Nagasaki and Hiroshima, as well as the Lucky Dragon 5 incident.

 - The Worf Effect: With one exception, maser cannons have never harmed Godzilla or any other kaiju in the franchise, ever.
 A maser in this universe is supposed to be an intimidating, gigantic Ray Gun, but its repeated ineffectiveness makes you wonder why the Defense Force ever bothers with them.